-Our unaudited interim condensed consolidated financial statements for Q1 2020 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International

-Accounting Standards Board ("IASB") and are presented in thousands of Canadian dollars unless otherwise indicated.
+Our unaudited interim condensed consolidated financial statements for the three and six months ended June 30, 2020 and 2019 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are presented in thousands of Canadian dollars unless otherwise indicated.

-As described in additional detail in the unaudited interim condensed financial statements of the Company for Q1 2020, our financial statements are presented as consolidated financial statements.
-AHG's acquisition of the AHG Entities (as defined below) in connection with the Company's initial public offering ("IPO") was a business combination involving entities under common control in which all of the combining entities are ultimately controlled by Andlauer Management Group Inc. ("AMG").
+As described in additional detail in our unaudited interim condensed financial statements for the three and six months ended June 30, 2020 and 2019, our financial statements are presented as consolidated financial statements.
+AHG's acquisition of the AHG Entities (as defined below) in connection with our initial public offering ("IPO") was a business combination involving entities under common control in which all of the combining entities are ultimately controlled by Andlauer Management Group Inc. ("AMG").
 This method results in our financial statements being restated for periods prior to the date of obtaining common control, to reflect the combination as if it had occurred from the beginning of the period that the entities were under common control, regardless of the actual date the common control transaction closed.